 Helpful hint: Searching by the eBook’s ISBN, without the dashes, will return a list of all sites on which the eBook is currently offered for sale.

-If your book remains in the Listed status for more than four weeks, please contact our Support Team.
+If your eBook remains in the Processed status for more than four weeks, please contact our Support Team.
 We will attempt to locate your eBook in the process and provide you with additional information on your eBook’s distribution status.

 The only way for you to know when it is actually available is to conduct a periodic search.